Digital Light Control

 The "nn_Hrs" programs are all automatic light cycles that have a sunrise, sunset and mid day peak intensity at 100% (the "X" designates the higher output program).
 The rest of the day the light will run at an intensity less than 100%.
 This results in a lot less heat being produced by the light overall (even though these lights are not hot by anyone's standards).

 - 11_Hrs -- comes on at 7am, off at 6pm

 - 12_Hrs -- comes on at 7am, off at 7pm

 - 13_Hrs -- comes on at 6am, off at 7pm

 - 14_Hrs -- comes on at 6am, off at 8pm

 If those start times do not work for your daily schedule, you can go into the menu system on the controller to alter the current time.
 For instance, if you're running the 12 hour program (normal start time of 7am) and would like your lights to come on at 9am everyday, simply alter the current time on the controller by 2 hours.

 Or, using the included program disc, USB connection cord and instructions, you can tailor your own programs to be whatever you would like them to be (including using 1 of the 5 channels to run fans or other 12v devices).

-There is a learning curve, there are a few usability bugs to work around, but overall I found the programming app for this controller to be fairly easy to learn.
-If you can use an Excel spreadsheet, you can learn to program this controller yourself.
+There is a learning curve.
+There are also a few usability bugs to work around, but overall I have found the programming app for this controller to be fairly easy to learn.
+If you can use Word or Excel, you can learn to program this controller yourself.